trucomanx/text_to_speech_program/src/README.md

 ## 3. License

 This project is licensed under the GPL license.
-See the `src/LICENSE` file for more details.
+See the `LICENSE` file for more details.